 You're looking for a new commercial zero turn mower… is a diesel mower the best option for you?
 While they will usually come with a higher price tag there are definitely some advantages to them.

 In 1984, John Deere introduced the first-ever diesel engine on a lawn mower.
 Since then, most manufacturers have incorporated their own version of a diesel mower.
 Almost all of these mowers are top-of-the-line zero turns.
-They will usually have similar specs to the manufacture's top-of-the-line gas engine zero turns.
+They will usually have similar specs to the manufacturer's top-of-the-line gas engine zero turns.

 Diesel VS Gas Zero Turn Mower